raysas/wheat-seq-annotation/readme.md

-## Visualization
+> p.s.
 In order to visualize the features predicted by the abovementioned tools on artemis we first need to convert them to `.gff` format.

 ![Predicted genes viz on Artemis](./assets/predicted_genes_artemis.png)